Biospecimens

 There are two main sources of stored biospecimens:

-Banked Samples – Samples collected and stored by biobanks (academic, hospital, or other) for the purpose of future use in R&D.
+Samples collected and stored by biobanks (academic, hospital, or other) for the purpose of future use in R&D, under IRB/IEC-approved protocols.

 • Frozen serum (diagnostic remnant)